pranshujain22/pyspark-notebook/README.md

 $ minikube service pyspark-demo
 ```
-this will open Jupyter-Notebook in the default web browser.
+This will open Jupyter-Notebook in the default web browser.

 Here you can code and run Pyspark programs.